codereviewchat/blog/_posts/2019-06-27-code-reviews-and-your-company-goal.markdown

 1. Ability to catch code defects before the code is shipped to QA or prod.
 2. Sharing knowledge with the team.
-3. Increase sense of mutual responsibility.
+3. Increase a sense of mutual responsibility.
 4. Improve code quality.

 Due to all these benefits, we engineers probably all agree that code reviews are necessary to ship stable code to production.
-But as engineers we also need to keep in mind how our processes affect our companies.
+But as engineers, we also need to keep in mind how our processes affect our companies.
 It's important that we ask ourselves how the code review process helps our companies achieve their goal.

 ## The Goal